jcardtel/user-feedback/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or propose a feature for this extensions
+about: Suggest an idea or propose a new feature for this extensions
 title: "[Feature request] "
 labels: enhancement
 assignees: ''